 Behind the dimmer board.
 Photo: Bill Counter - 2012

-We're looking upstage right beyond the wire guide counterweight system to the dressing rooms and the flyfloor.
+A view toward upstage right beyond the counterweight system to the dressing rooms and flyfloor.
 Photo: Bill Counter - 2010

 The view along the lockrail -- and all the space behind it.
 When the counterweight system was installed, it was brought onstage about 15' to clear the edge of the flyfloor.
 Thanks to Sandi Hemmerlein for the 2013 photo.
 Her Million Dollar Theatre photo essay on the blog Avoiding Regret details her adventures at a LAHTF "all-about" tour where she explored interesting corners of the theatre.